stevengeeky/cs-hub/recursion-to-dp/README.md

   return fib_n
 ```

-Although we can further simplify this code to use less variables, I believe that this is the clearest way to write it.
+Although we can further simplify this code to use fewer variables, I believe that this is the clearest way to write it.

 > The process of updating code that uses memoization to only remember old values which are necessary is called **linearization**.